functionality in the home

 You might think that the function of a kitchen is to cook, store food and containers and provide an area to clean.
 Functionality is a word often used by interior designers and sometimes I think it’s tossed around like that 15th throw cushion on the bed.
 So what does it mean and why is it so important?
 The function of a space may seem obvious and quite simple at first but when you factor in how you and your family live in the space and what your daily routine is, it becomes clear that functionality is determined by lifestyle and habits.

 Many have heard the phrase “form follows function” where the purpose of the building should be the starting point of its design.
 And this same principle is often applied to the interior.
 As an interior design student and later as an interior designer I couldn’t work out why everyone was telling me that one should take precedence over the other.
 I could never switch my brain off either of these components and design seemed to come much more naturally when I considered both in synergy.
-A design was synergistic when both were taken into equal consideration and I screamed with delight when I discovered that Frank Lloyd Wright , I much rather Frank Lloyd Wrights variation “form and function are one”.
-Taking a holistic approach to design will bring a synergy to the space and enhance the enjoyment you experience.
+I screamed with delight when I discovered that Frank Lloyd Wrights variation of “form and function are one” ensures a holistic approach to design that will bring a synergy to the space and enhance the enjoyment you experience.